Support Programs for International Students by JASSO

 JASSO is entrusted with Japan headquarter of MEXT's "Study in Japan Global Network Project (six designated regions around the world)" and is working, in cooperation with overseas regional office management universities and other higher learning institutions, to form a network, by sharing information on local needs and establishing cooperative systems with government related

-For more information, click Study in Japan Global Network Project Headquarter
+For more information, click Study in Japan Global Network Project Headquarter (Japanese only)

 8.Japanese language Education at the Japanese Language Education Centers/ Preliminary Education for Advancement